2019 Montreal Alouettes season

-The 2019 Montreal Alouettes season was the 53rd season for the team in the Canadian Football League and their 65th overall.
+The 2019 Montreal Alouettes season was the 53rd season for the team in the Canadian Football League (CFL) and their 65th overall.
 The Alouettes finished with a 10–8 record and qualified for the playoffs for the first time since 2014 following a week 17 win over the Calgary Stampeders on October 5, 2019.
 The club hosted a playoff game for the first time since 2014, having finished in second place in the East Division.
 However, they lost the game to the Edmonton Eskimos by a score of 37–29.

 The team's head coach, Mike Sherman, abruptly departed June 8, 2019, after the team had played its first two preseason games.
 Khari Jones became the team's interim head coach and this was the third season under general manager, Kavis Reed.
 Shortly after their fourth game of the season, Reed was dismissed by the Alouettes on July 14, 2019 by team president and CEO Patrick Boivin.
 His position is being filled by Assistant General Manager of Player Personnel, Joe Mack, with other duties shared by Jones and Director of Football Operations, Patrick Donovan.

 The Alouettes entered the 2019 CFL season with significantly different home and away uniforms for the first time since the 2000 season.
 The club also announced a change in stadium seating with gameday capacity at Percival Molson Memorial Stadium being "strategically lower(ed)" from 23,430 to 20,025 seats (the same capacity it had before the stadium was expanded to accommodate the CFL, which normally requires stadiums to have at least 24,000 seats) and average ticket prices being reduced from $84 to $75.